eigentaylor/eigentaylor.github.io/_previews/2026-02-25-gibbard-satt.md

 Take the partition $$S=\{v_1\}\sqcup\{v_2\}\sqcup\ldots\sqcup\{v_n\}$$.
 By Corollary \ref{dictatepartitionk}, at least one of the $$\{v_i\}$$ is a dictating set, which means that $$v_i$$ is a dictator.
 Therefore, $$S$$ contains a dictator. **QED**.

-Therefore, we can equate the existence of a blocking set with that of a dictating set and therefore with that of a dictator.
+This lets us equate the existence of a blocking set with that of a dictating set, and hence with the existence of a dictator.

 We can finally prove the theorem.